 - Enable participation in physical activities and playing sports

-- No missed school days from asthma
+- No missed school days resulting from asthma

-- Return lung function to normal.
+- Return lung function to normal

-The management of asthma can vary based in the particular child; education and regular treatments can help successfully control it.
+The management of asthma can vary based on the particular child; education and regular treatments can help successfully control it.
 Any of the following is a good reason to see a Pediatric Asthma Specialist at MedStar Georgetown:

 - Evaluation and diagnosis of asthma